 Through its teaching, research and service missions, PFP spurs economic development; as a part of the economic development mission of the University of Missouri.

 The economy relies on informed households to operate at its full potential.
-The financial security of households is a key to personal freedom and critical to economic development.
-PFP contributes to economic development in our state through:
+The financial security of households is a key to personal freedom and critical to the economic development of the nation.
+PFP contributes to economic development through:

 - One of the few departments at MIZZOU which costs the state less than the revenue generated by the department for the campus.
 It is estimated that PFP generates $1.75 for each $1 received.

 - Graduating financial services professionals who can help households maximize the satisfaction they receive from their financial resources.
-Households who make wise use of their resources force the economy to make wise use of resources.
+Households who make wise use of their resources force the economy to make better economic decisions.

-- Keeping money in local communities by saving taxpayers over a million dollars in fees.
-For the 2009 tax year, for example, MoTax’s service to 3,464 Missouri taxpayers returned over $4 million in refunds to the people of the state of Missouri, while saving them $729,000 in tax preparation fees.
+- Keeping money in local communities by saving taxpayers over a million dollars in tax preparation fees.
+For the 2013 tax year, for example, MoTax’s service to 3,464 Missouri taxpayers returned over $5.3 million in refunds to the people of the state of Missouri, while saving them $1,464,200 in tax preparation fees.

-- Teaching households how to manage their resources, increasing their chance to achieve financial security and success.
+- Teaching households how to manage their resources, increasing the probability of financial security and success.

 - Providing data and perspectives to inform policy makers in their decisions.

 In a nutshell, the country is no more than the sum of our households.
-The more the households are financially secure and knowledgeable, the better decisions they will make.
+The more financially secure and knowledgeable the households, the better decisions they make.
 Better decisions strengthen our society.
 We believe this, as we attempt to live it.